Antalet arabisktalande i Sverige: ursprungsländer och historiskt utveckling

 October 30, 2022

 This post is a practically oriented introduction to Unicode for people regularly writing in or about Arabic.
 In Arabic digital text, a lot of work is done under the hood to rearrange and connect letters for correct display.
 Quite often, however, this system produces undesired results, such as punctuation jumping around or words appearing in the incorrect order.
-Understanding these problems, and solving them, requires some basic understanding of Unicode in order to engage with the text on the level of digital encoding, rather than on the level of visual display.
+Understanding these problems, and solving them, requires some basic understanding of Unicode in order to engage with the text at the level of digital encoding, rather than at the level of visual display.

 Read More